LivInTheLookingGlass/Thue-Morse/README.rst

   └─dev/                      # Directory with associated code
-    ├─__init__.py               # Utilities that let you collect different definitions ├─args.py                   # A utility file that deals with command line argument parsing ├─from_file.py              # A stub file that lets you print out a binary file ├─test_seq.py               # A test file that allows you to check sequence equality ├─p2/                       # Code representation of definitions in base 2
+    ├─__init__.py               # Utilities that let you collect different definitions ├─args.py                   # A utility file that deals with command line argument parsing ├─comparisons.py            # A checkpointing comparison tool for proving equality up to n entries ├─from_file.py              # A stub file that lets you print out a binary file ├─test_seq.py               # A test file that allows you to check sequence equality ├─p2/                       # Code representation of definitions in base 2